A mother unloading groceries with her son in their kitchen

 • We want to see food shelf visits going down, as it’s a clear indicator people are better able to afford the groceries they need.

-Minnesota is on pace for our hungriest year on record and we’ve been seeing rates rise since spring 2023 when changes to emergency SNAP benefits went into effect.
+Minnesota has been seeing hunger rates rise since spring 2023 when changes to emergency SNAP benefits went into effect.
 Alongside inflation and ongoing volatility in gas and grocery prices, this has created an environment where many Minnesotans are having a hard time putting food on the table.
-More than 60% of Americans are living paycheck to paycheck – that means more of our neighbors are facing food insecurity.
-In fact, in 2023, Minnesota food shelves saw 7.5 million visits—which was 2 million more than the record-setting 5 million visits food shelves saw in 2022.
+According to the 2024 Statewide Hunger Study, 1 in 5 Minnesota households are food insecure and Minnesota’s emergency food system served 18% of the state.
+30% of MN households do not feel confident about having enough food to eat a year from now.
 Hunger is a growing issue in our state, and we need new solutions to make hunger less common for our neighbors.